robbiecren07/shad-css/packages/converter/NOTES.md

 this should not be an issue placing it in the same `ui` folder as shadcn (if the user currently has shadcn components in their project).

+- Need to add logic to handle tailwind classes that are meant for radix-ui vars like:
+`origin-[--radix-hover-card-content-transform-origin]` in the `hover-card.tsx` component.

 ### Components to address

 - alert-dialog        # ⚠️ possibly resolved with update in `transformClassExpression()`